 I’m a creative thinker who enjoys experimental art, internet culture, and unconventional digital spaces.
 I’d like to join loud.computer to connect with others who embrace weird, bold, and expressive online creativity, and to contribute to a community that values playfulness, individuality, and artistic freedom.

-This too has the sheen of LLM slop.
+These too have the sheen of LLM slop.
 Of course a human could be behind these accounts—doing some background research and writing out detailed, plausible applications.
 But this is expensive, and a quick glance at either of our sites would have told that person that we have small reach and active moderation: a poor combination for would-be spammers.
 The posts don’t read as human either: the 4bear posting, for instance, incorrectly summarizes a report on interior design markets as if it offered interior design tips.

 I strongly suspect that Market Research Future, or a subcontractor, is conducting an automated spam campaign which uses a Large Language Model to evaluate a Mastodon instance, submit a plausible application for an account, and to post slop which links to Market Research Future reports.